Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 .

+## porPOIse user interface
+porPOIse is the web interface that artists use to set up and edit their AR **layers.** Within porPOIse, you can do simple interactions and animations.
+Changes to porPOIse update instantanenously so you can check your revised layer immediately. porPOIse works both on PCs and on mobile smartphones and tablets, so you can stand on site "in the field" and make last minute adjustments to your layers on the spot.

 ## Prefab
-Unity terminology for a "prefabricated" object that you can use in porPOIse.
+Unity terminology for a "prefabricated" object that you can link to and reference from porPOIse.
 .

 ## Server